Tejaromalius/Binypt-lib/README.md

 # You can now perform various data analysis or visualization tasks with the price_data DataFrame
 ```

-## Features

-- Retrieve historical cryptocurrency price data from Binance.
-- Specify trading pairs, time intervals, and date ranges.
-- Export data in various formats such as CSV, Excel, or Pickle.
-- Access data as a Pandas DataFrame for easy analysis.

 ## Contributions

 Contributions to this project are welcome.
-Feel free to submit bug reports, feature requests, or pull requests on the [GitHub repository](https://github.com/iliatayefi/Binypt).
+Feel free to submit bug reports, feature requests, or pull requests!

 ---